Search

 Generating images from scratch

 Image generation is the process of creating new images from scratch.
 This is often done by first training a GAN to learn the distribution of a dataset, and then generating new images from random noise vectors.
 GANs can be applied to generate realistic images of people, animals, and other objects.
-This can be used for things like creating realistically-looking advertising visuals or adding new content to video games.
+This can be used for things like creating realistic-looking advertising visuals or adding new content to video games.

 In Healthcare, GANs have been shown to be very effective in generating images for medical image analysis.
 In particular, GANs have been used to create realistic images of organs for surgical planning or simulation training.
 For example, generated samples of tumors can be used for diagnosis and treatment planning.